Cantera/cantera-website/pages/tutorials/cxx-guide/factories.rst

       Learn how to generate the major objects to represent phase information in C++

-The following program demonstrates the general method for creating the following object types:
+The following program demonstrates the general method for accessing the following object types from a ``Solution`` object:

 - ``ThermoPhase`` - represents the thermodynamic properties of mixtures containing one or more species)